Indispensable Reefs: History

-The ship Neptune struck Indispensable Reef on August 3, 1868, and was lost.
+The ship Neptune struck Indispensable Reef on 3 August 1868, and was lost.
 The crew was rescued by the SS Boomerang.

-During the Battle of the Coral Sea on May 7, 1942, two Japanese carrier attack planes B5N2 (EI-306 and probably EI-302) flying reconnaissance mission from the carrier Shokaku ditched on Indispensable Reef due to lack of fuel.
+During the Battle of the Coral Sea on 7 May 1942, two Japanese carrier attack planes B5N2 (EI-306 and probably EI-302) flying reconnaissance mission from the carrier Shokaku ditched on Indispensable Reef due to lack of fuel.

-In the 1980s, the Solomon Islands Government apprehended a vessel from Taiwan that had been poaching the giant clam stocks of Indispensable Reef.
+In 1983, the Solomon Islands Government apprehended a vessel from Taiwan that had been poaching the giant clam stocks around Indispensable Reef.
 Corals and endangered fish species are also being plundered for the aquarium trade.